chrishodgson/chrishodgson.github.io/symfony/_posts/2017-11-21-symfony-years-and-months-transformer.md

     label: "OurCodeWorld.com: What is an how to create a data transformer in Symfony2"}
 ---

+Converts between years and months entered via the form and months stored in the database

 #### MonthToYearMonthTransformer
-Class which `transforms` the database to form values and `reverse transforms` the form to database values.
+`Transforms` the database to form values and `reverse transforms` the form to database values.

 ```php
 <?php
 namespace AppBundle\Form\DataTransformer;

 use Symfony\Component\Form\DataTransformerInterface;